samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 ![image](https://hackmd.io/_uploads/HkKvQpzmgg.png)

-In my experience, projects typically progress in the following manner (rules engine are not a thing in 2025):
+In my experience, projects typically progress in the following manner (rules engines are not a thing in 2025):
 1. magic numbers in code
 2. magic numbers become named consts
 3. consts turned into configurable variables, ingested via flags, env-vars, or a flat config-file